NoahBres/LearnRoadRunner/docs/trajectories.md

 drive.followTrajectory(myTrajectory);
 ```

-We're going to ignore the the first 3 lines are those are standard FTC Opmode procedures.
+We're going to ignore the the first 3 lines as those are standard FTC Opmode procedures.
 Notice the `drive.followTrajectory(myTrajectory)` function.
 Essentially, we take our trajectory and tell our bot to follow it.
 Pretty self explanatory.
 At that point, the bot will try to follow the entire trajectory.

 <div class="h-5"></div>